 The Aquistore Project

-, managed by the Petroleum Technology Research Centre (PTRC), will be integrated with the
+, managed by the Petroleum Technology Research Centre (PTRC),

 - Demonstrate that CCS methods involving CO2 storage in a deep, saline, water-bearing geologic formation are safe, workable solutions

-for reducing GHG emissions.
+for reducing greenhouse gas emissions.

 - Demonstrate and validate effective technologies for characterizing and monitoring carbon storage in deep saline formations that may be widely applicable.